SpicyCitrus/Project-Nimbus/README.md

 Any issues/concerns with the bot can be reported in the discord: https://discord.gg/M8xVFn73FC
 # For people using the website:
 The github is https://github.com/SpicyCitrus/Project-Nimbus
-### BIG ANNOUCMENT!
-- Project-Nimbus 1.7 releases TONIGHT!
-The update will include the following:
-> - ~rkhighway
-> - ~rktotems
-> - ~rkxp
-> - Faster API speeds
-> - More advanced queue system
-> - More then 1 advertisement message
-> - More OS compatibility
-> - More server compatibilty
 # FAQ
 ### Where is the code?
 > - The project is currently not open sourced due to the people that are gonna steal the code and claim it as theirs.